Little Key Press

 These are not hard and fast rules across the board.
 But they hold true more often than not.

 NOTE: Having these things in your story does not mean I won't choose it.
-Don't shred your story because of my list.
-But if you see something you think you might be able to enhance and want to, do it before you hit send on that email.—Two sentences in one without a comma.
+Don't self-reject—Two sentences in one without a comma.

 —An aversion to the Oxford comma.